sk-pandey07/numpy-practice/README.md

-# numpy-practice
+# NumPy Practice

-Comprehensive NumPy practice repository covering arrays, indexing, broadcasting, linear algebra, and mini projects from beginner to advanced level.
+This repository contains my hands-on practice of NumPy from beginner to advanced level.

+Topics will be updated as I progress